Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Experiments

 \subsection{Model Performance Comparison}

 In this section, we perform a comparative analysis based on Table \ref{tab:main_table}.
 The statistics presented in this section are the average performance over the 3 pulmonary structures.
+As previously discussed, we will treat graph elements as key locations in the tree structures.
+Therefore, ``graph-level" is synonymous to ``key point" in evaluation.

+For voxel-based methods, the classic 3D-Unet~\citep{unet3d} is used to implement multiple baselines.
+Two 3D-Unet~\citep{unet3d, tsinghua} methods based on down-sampled input yield unsatisfying dice metrics at voxel-level, indicating that training CNN methods on reduced resolution leads to inferior modeling.
+As an attempt to train on the original resolution without memory restriction, the 3D-Unet~\citep{unet3d} experiment with sliding-window strategy reports the poorest performances.
+Among point-based methods, the Point Transformer~\citep{zhao2021point} achieves the overall best voxel-level dice performances over PointNet++~\citep{pointnet++} and PointNet~\citep{Qi2016PointNetDL}, reaching an average of 84\% in dice, which largely exceeds performances by any CNN methods.
+As for the graph-level results with voxel/point-based methods, namely the voxels/points performance at graph elements' locations, they are closely aligned with the respective voxel-level results, as there is no particular focus on key locations in these methods.

+Among GNN methods with graph-only context, GAT~\citep{GAT} model, with minimal tuning, outperforms all previous baselines with a considerable margin, reaching 86.8\% in dice score for node, displaying the advantage of tailored graph learning on the skeleton, focusing on key locations.
+In terms of graph-based voxel-level results derived from post-processing(Sec.~\ref{subsec:dataset_preprocess}), the GAT~\citep{GAT} model also achieves the best outcome, reaching 81.9\% on average.
+Given that GNN baselines are highly light-weight and lack shape context, the reconstruction results are auspicious, indicating that the skeleton-graph already provides salient information.

-At graph-level evaluation, among GNN methods with graph-only context, GAT\cite{GAT} model, with minimal tuning, outperforms most baselines with considerable margin, displaying the advantage of attention mechanism in pulmonary tree setting.
-In addition to graph modeling with 3D coordinate features, the performance of the GAT\cite{GAT} model, and a hypergraph\cite{TNN} model with handcrafted features\cite{TNN} are presented.
-Compared to applying coordinate features as input, GAT with handcrafted features suffers from a slight drop of 0.4\% in accuracy.
-On the other hand, applying handcrafted features to the hypergraph\cite{feng2019hypergraph} model also translates to a performance drop.
-These results suggest that in graph settings, tailor-designed features don't provide more valuable information than 3D coordinates.
-Further insights are provided in section \ref{sec:ablation_feature_input}.
+In addition to graph modeling with 3D coordinate features, the performance of the GAT model, and a hypergraph~\citep{TNN} model with handcrafted features~\citep{TNN} are presented.
+The handcrafted feature for the graph nodes are carefully curated~(Details in Sec.~\ref{sec:ablation_feature_input}) to best resemble the original description~\citep{TNN}, including structural, positional and morphological features.
+Compared to applying coordinate features as input, GAT with handcrafted features suffers from a slight drop in overall performance.
+Similarly, applying handcrafted features to the hypergraph~\citep{feng2019hypergraph} model also translates to a performance drop.
+These results suggest that in graph settings, tailor-designed features do not provide more valuable information than 3D coordinates.
+More insights with experiments are provided in Sec.~\ref{sec:ablation_feature_input}.